CALL FOR PAPERS

 Authors are required to honour the ethical code set out in the ACL Code of Ethics.

 We reserve the right to reject papers on ethical grounds, where the authors are judged to have operated counter to the code of ethics, or have inadequately addressed legitimate ethical concerns with their work.
-Indeed, the ARR review form includes a section addressing these issues and papers flagged for ethical concerns by reviewers or action editors will be further reviewed by the Ethics Advisory Committee (EAC).
+Indeed, the ARR review form includes a section addressing these issues and papers flagged for ethical concerns by reviewers or ACs will be further reviewed by the Ethics Advisory Committee (EAC).

-AI Writing Assistance Policy
+AI Writing/Coding Assistance Policy

 Limitations (required section)